MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/content-filters.md

-## Configure content filters with Azure AI Studio
+## Configure content filters with Azure AI Foundry

-The following steps show how to set up a customized content filtering configuration for your Azure OpenAI resource within AI Studio.
-For guidance with content filters in your Azure AI Studio project, you can read more at [Azure AI Studio content filtering](/azure/ai-studio/concepts/content-filtering).
+The following steps show how to set up a customized content filtering configuration for your Azure OpenAI resource within AI Foundry portal.
+For guidance with content filters in your Azure AI Foundry project, you can read more at [Azure AI Foundry content filtering](/azure/ai-studio/concepts/content-filtering).

-1. Go to Azure AI Studio and navigate to the **Safety + security** page on the left menu.
+1. Go to Azure AI Foundry and navigate to the **Safety + security** page on the left menu.
 1. Proceed to the **Content filters** tab and create a new customized content filtering configuration.

     This leads to the following configuration view, where you can choose a name for the custom content filtering configuration.
 After entering a name, you can configure the **input filters** (for user prompts) and **output filters** (for model completion).